 Explanation: The supply curve of a firm will shift to the left if technology increases the firm's production costs.
-Page Ref: 32 known as the equilibrium point.

-15) The point at which quantity of a good or service equals the quantity demanded is known as the equilibrium point.
+15) The equilibrium point is the point at which quantity of a good or service equals the quantity demanded.

-Explanation: The point at which quantity of a good or service equals the quantity demanded is
+Explanation: The point at which quantity of a good or service equals the quantity demanded is known as the equilibrium point.